strawberry-graphql/strawberry/docs/types/scalars.md

 ### Replacing datetime with the popular `pendulum` library

-To override with a pendulum instance you'd want to serialize and parse_value just like the above example.
+To override with a pendulum instance you'd want to serialize and parse_value like the above example.
 Let's throw them in a class this time.

 In addition we'll be using the `Union` clause to combine possible input types.
 Since pendulum isn't typed yet, we'll have to silence mypy's errors using `# type: ignore`